THE PHOENIX THEATRE

 The Phoenix Theatre is the only theatre in the Puget Sound region exclusively dedicated to producing compelling scripted comedy theatre that enriches the cultural lives of the greater Edmonds and Snohomish County community.
 Our goal is to entertain, inspire, and enrich our audiences lives by using humor to illuminate our common humanity.

-Eleven years ago Melanie Calderwood and her business partner Debbie Palomera created the Phoenix Theatre out of the ashes of the Edge of the World Theatre.
+Fifteen years ago Melanie Calderwood and her business partner Debbie Palomera created the Phoenix Theatre out of the ashes of the Edge of the World Theatre.

 Today we foster an appreciation for the performing arts and the personal growth of individuals by providing high-quality classes, interactive workshops, internships, and community service opportunities The Phoenix Theatre is a vital member of the entire local arts community and is recognized regionally and nationally for providing meaningful experiences through live comedy theatre.